apache/incubator-brooklyn/docs/guide/ops/catalog/index.md

 - `items`: a list of catalog items, where each entry in the map follows the same schema as the `brooklyn.catalog` value, and the keys in these map override any metadata specified as a sibling of this `items` key (or, in the case of `libraries` they add to the list);
-  if there are references between items, then order is important, with forward references not supported.
+  if there are references between items, then order is important, `items` are processed in order, depth-first, and forward references are not supported.

 The following optional catalog metadata is supported: